davewhiteland/compsci-superbasics/collections/_file-system/permissions.md

 (or other users) are allowed to do with a file.

 This is a complex topic, which is core to ideas of computer security.
-But for the SuperBasics you really just need to know that permissions exist and that they typically take into account things like:
+But for the superbasics you really just need to know that permissions exist and that they typically take into account things like:

 * what your relationship is to the file (for example, did you create it?)